 Aynsley England Bone China - a very fine firm with a rich pedigree, founded 1775 Staffordshire by Master Potter John Aynsley.

 The company was started on a small scale as a hobby by potter John in 1775.
-Out of small acorns, oak trees grow, as they say.
+How any times has that pattern emerged, not just in the china industry, but in so many businesses?

 It was when his grandson John Aynsley II took over that the company exploded to the pinnacle of fine bone china making.

-Junior J. A. also became Lord Mayor of London in 1870.
-You always find there's a big character behind the success of a company that goes on to great things.
-In this case it was the grandson.
+The younger John also became Lord Mayor of London in 1870.
+You tend to find there is a big character behind the success of an important company.
+In this case it was the grandson whose residual energy pushed the firm onwards.

 In 1861 a bone china factory was specially built.